AaltoSciComp/scicomp-docs/training/scip/kickstart-2022-summer.rst

     Software installation is one of the questions we most often get.
     Usually, on clusters, this happens via *environments*, which allows you to install specific software per-project.
 We'll give a demonstration of how these work in Python.
+Materials for demo:
+    :doc:`/triton/apps/python-conda`

   - **14:00--14:50: Secure Shell (ssh) tips and tricks** *Thomas Pfau and Enrico Glerean*